New York 'Eye' Planned to Boost Tourism

 Benjamin Branham, a spokesman for New York's Economic Development Cooperation, said the city had received "several compelling responses" and is "in active negotiations with multiple respondents."

-The Staten Island Ferry is a free water taxi that travels between the skyscrapers of lower Manhattan and the largely residential Staten Island, offering sweeping views of New York Harbor and the Statute of Liberty.
+The Staten Island Ferry is a free water taxi that travels between the skyscrapers of lower Manhattan and the largely residential Staten Island, offering sweeping views of New York Harbour and the Statute of Liberty.

 The London Eye opened in 2000 and is visited by more than 3.5 million people a year, according to the site's website.